(1) Dear Alice,

 I have had acid coming up my throat from my stomach for the last 3 weeks.
 It comes up and just burns my throat.
 What is it?
 Do I have an ulcer?
 By the way, I get 3 hours of sleep a night, and my roommate doesn't help the situation.

 I have recently asked you about my would be ulcer.
 I shall pose the question again.
 Lately I have this damn acid coming up my throat.
 I've been under a lot of stress and have strange sleeping habits.
 I am also drinking a lot of coffee.
 I drink about 5 cups of coffee a day and my roommate isn't exactly stress relieving.
 I go to bed about 3:30am and wake up about 5:45am for crew.
 Am I dying?
 Do I have an ulcer?
 What's wrong with me?

 Whether you have an ulcer, indigestion, gastric reflux, or some other ailment, you can jumpstart your health by cutting down on your coffee consumption, getting more sleep, eating small frequent meals, exercising regularly, managing stress, and seeing a health care provider who can examine, assess, and diagnose your concerns.
 You can also learn more about ulcer symptoms, causes, and what you can do to help them, by checking out Ulcers and Stress and the stomach — how do I avoid getting an ulcer? in the Go Ask Alice! general health archives.

-Students at Columbia can also make an appointment on the Morningside campus with Medical Services and at the CUMC campus with Student Health Services.
-If you are not a student at Columbia, you can access your school's health services, see your own health care provider, or visit your local health clinic or urgent care facility.
+You can access your school's health services, see your own health care provider, or visit your local health clinic or urgent care facility.
 And of course, any reader who is truly "deathly ill" should call 911 and/or go to an emergency room.Alice!